tomlaws/wordle/GAME_DESIGN.md

 | Ease of Implementation       | Easiest                      | Moderate                     | Most complex                 |

 **Design Choice:**
-WebSocket is selected for this game because it supports bidirectional communication and is compatible with all modern browsers, making it ideal for real-time multiplayer interactions.
+WebSocket is selected for this game because it supports bidirectional communication and is compatible with all modern browsers, making it ideal for real-time multiplayer interactions and provides extensibility for future enhancements, such as adding a web frontend.

 ---